Majkel14xd/Majkel14xd/README.md

 ## Wordpress Developer and IT Specialist

-👋 Hi! in my GitHub profile!My name is Michał and I am an IT enthusiast with a special interest in four key areas: IT administration, computer networks, cybersecurity, and computer system management.
+👋 Hi! in my GitHub profile!
+My name is Michał and I am an IT enthusiast with a special interest in four key areas: IT administration, computer networks, cybersecurity, and computer system management.

 💻 For over a year, I have been working as a freelancer, creating and maintaining WordPress websites, which has allowed me to gain practical experience in server administration, hosting service configuration, and web application security.